 HOW CAN A CITIZEN REQUEST A PUBLIC RECORD?

-Only written requests will be honored.
-Written requests can be submitted in person, by mail, or by fax to the Open Records Officer.
+Only written requests on the standard Open Records Request form will be honored.
+Written requests can be submitted in person, by mail or email, or by fax to the Open Records Officer.

 HOW LONG DOES THE BOROUGH HAVE TO RESPOND TO THE REQUEST?

 Five (5) business days

 WHAT HAPPENS WHEN THE BOROUGH RECEIVES A REQUEST FOR A PUBLIC RECORD?

 - Determine if the record is in the possession, custody, or control of the Borough.

 - Determine if the record, which is presumed to be public, is exempted from disclosure.

 - Make a timely written response to the request.

 For a complete list of documents exempt from the Open Records Act, please consult the Open Records Law.